Skip to main content

 • Simple Model Example

-• A straight line through data points shows the relationship between budget and revenue
+• Straight line shows relationship between budget and revenue

-• Neural network might use budget as input to predict revenue
+• Neural network uses budget as input to predict revenue

 • Adding More Data

-• More information available: advertising spend, star power, timing of release
+• Include advertising spend, star power, and release timing

 In a neural network, different neurons handle different aspects of the data.